 A person may mistake infectious arthritis for reactive arthritis.
 The two can cause similar symptoms.
-However, infectious arthritis results from an infection in the joint, while reactive arthritis usually results from an infection elsewhere in the body.
+However, infectious arthritis results from an active infection in the joint, while reactive arthritis usually results from a recent infection elsewhere in the body.

-Reactive arthritis does not typically result from an infection spreading to a joint.
-Instead, it occurs when the immune system overreacts to the infection, often causing joint inflammation.
+Reactive arthritis does not typically result from an infection spreading into a joint.
+Instead, it occurs when the immune system overreacts to the initial infection, triggering joint inflammation.